-In the van I have a small airtight box for “chemicals” where I store my gamsol turp after each use in a ziploc bag.
-When I bring on a hike, I keep the jar it in the ziploc bag and place it in a top pocket of the backpack standing up. it seems to work well so far.
+In the van, I have a small airtight box for "chemicals" where I store my gamsol turp.
+When I bring it on a hike, I keep the jar in a ziploc bag and place it in a top pocket of the backpack standing up.
+So far, it seems to work well.

 I'm always looking for more ways to make backpacking and plein air painting more efficient.
 If you have any tips or ideas, feel free to message me!